Digital-Avatars-and-Robotics/hodler/README.md

 We've implemented the core algorithms in node.js with usage of alchemy api to access all transfer transactions inside specified smart contract.
 We've made such API requests based on user inputs - contract address, and a time range to consider during creating a hodlers leaderboard.
 We add 0.01 score point to wallet addres, for each block that he holds an NFT.

 ## What's next for Hodler
 We are planning to fully deploy our application on web, so it could be accessible for any user without complex configuration and much less client-side operations.
+Additionally we want to improve the application by adding export leaderbord to csv function, and automaticly send transactions with rewards to holders based on user input (ex. send 10% of my ETH to best 100 hodlers by points ammount, scale reward for users by their points ammount

+Created by Minters World